KennethGates/azure-iam-conditional-access-lab/README.md

 falling back to a legacy client.

 ---
+### 🧪 Real-World Scenario

+An attacker attempts a password spray attack using legacy protocols such as IMAP or SMTP, which do not support MFA.
+Without this policy, the attacker could successfully authenticate using only a valid password.
+With this policy in place, the authentication attempt is blocked entirely, preventing unauthorized access.
 ## 🧠 Key Skills Demonstrated

+---
 - Azure / Microsoft Entra ID
 - Conditional Access Policies
 - Identity Security (IAM)